jamesrayman/Ero/docs/euclid.md

 The Euclid syntax is specified in a way that it is always clear where a statement ends, so statement terminators (like semicolons) are not implemented.
 Hashtags denote single line comments: anything on the same line after a hashtag will be ignored by the Euclid interpreter.

+>> The Euclid syntax is specified in a way that it is always clear where a statement ends
+> This statement is not true.

 Euclid code samples thorughout this documentation is displayed like the sample below:

 ```text